MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 ![Mission-critical reliability dial](./images/alwayson-slo.gif "Mission-critical reliability dial")

-### Consider trade-offs and opportunity cost

-There are obvious trade-offs associated with introducing greater reliability, which should be carefully considered in the context of workload requirements.

-More specifically, there is an opportunity cost associated with engineering investment in fundamental reliability concepts, such as embracing infrastructure as code, deployment automation, and chaos engineering.
-This comes at a cost in terms of both time and effort, which could be invested elsewhere to deliver new application functionality and features.

-Furthermore, maximizing reliability can impact the overall financial cost of the solution.
-For example, the duplication of resources and the distribution of resources across regions to achieve high availability has clear cost implications.
-To avoid excess costs, don't over-engineer or over-provision beyond the relevant business requirements.

 ## 2&mdash;Refer to the mission-critical implementations

 The Mission-Critical open source project strives to illustrate the design recommendations provided by this methodology, and should be used as a source of reference to inform the art of the possible.